dawnxchoo/data-portfolio-handbook/README.md

 *More details on these project ideas [here](https://www.askdatadawn.com/p/3-detailed-data-portfolio-projects-ideas-datasets)*

+**Beginner**
-**Beginner** \n Explore how delivery performance affects customer reviews.
+Explore how delivery performance affects customer reviews.
 Compare on-time delivery rates, review scores, and regional differences in performance and volume.

+**Intermediate**
-**Intermediate** \n Build a delivery performance framework by analyzing seller rankings, customer retention by cohort, and root causes of operational delays.
+Build a delivery performance framework by analyzing seller rankings, customer retention by cohort, and root causes of operational delays.
 Include a "reliability score."

 **Advanced**